dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 interface CustomerRepository : CrudRepository<Customer, Long>
 ```

-This interface has everything that we need to interact with the HSQLDB in-memory database that our project have.
-With it we can `save`, `delete`, `findAll`, and do a [lot more](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html).
+This interface has everything that we need to interact with the HSQLDB in-memory database that our project has.
+With it, we can `save`, `delete`, `findAll`, and do a [lot more](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html).
 [Take a look at this resource if you need more info](https://docs.spring.io/spring-data/data-commons/docs/1.6.1.RELEASE/reference/html/repositories.html) about the `CrudRepository` interface that we just extended.

 ### Defining Customer RESTful Endpoints

-The RESTful endpoints that will handle users' request is also going to be similar to its Java counterpart.
-A little bit more succinct, but still pretty familiar for Java developers.
+The RESTful endpoints that will handle user requests is also going to be similar to its Java counterpart, a little bit more succinct, but still pretty familiar for Java developers.
 You may also note that the import statements haven't changed.
 Although they are quite verbose, in my opinion this is a good thing.
 Like that, one can easily identify where a dependency comes from.

 To create our class, let's start by creating a `controller` directory in the `src/main/kotlin/com/auth0/samples/kotlinspringboot/` directory.
-After that let's create a file called `CustomerController.kt` in this new directory and add the following code:
+After that, let's create a file called `CustomerController.kt` in this new directory and add the following code:

 ```kotlin
 package com.auth0.samples.kotlinspringboot.controller